 All employees are expected to fully comply with the guidelines and timelines set forth in this General Order.
 Failure to comply will result in appropriate corrective action.
-Responsibility

-Page 1 of 12 General Order 1-10 - (02/21/2019) PROCEDURE FOR CONSULAR NOTIFICATION OF FOREIGN NATIONALS rests with the Division Commander to ensure that any violations of policy are investigated and if appropriate, training, counseling and/or disciplinary action is initiated.
+Responsibility rests with the Division Commander to ensure that any violations of policy are investigated and if appropriate, training, counseling and/or disciplinary action is initiated.

-This directive is for internal use only, and does not enlarge an employee's civil liability in any way.
+This directive is for internal use only and does not enlarge an employee's civil liability in any way.
 It should not be construed as the creation of a higher standard of safety or case in an evidentiary sense, with respect to third party claims.
 Violation of this directive, if proven, can only form the basis of a complaint by this Department, and then only in a non-judicial administrative setting.